 GKE clusters are powered by the Kubernetes open source cluster management system.
 Kubernetes provides the mechanisms through which you interact with your cluster.
-You use Kubernetes commands and resources to deploy and manage your applications, perform administration tasks and set policies, and monitor the health of your deployed workloads.
+You use Kubernetes commands and resources to deploy and manage your applications, perform administration tasks, set policies, and monitor the health of your deployed workloads.

 Kubernetes draws on the same design principles that run popular Google services and provides the same benefits: automatic management, monitoring and liveness probes for application containers, automatic scaling, rolling updates, and more.
 When you run your applications on a cluster, you're using technology based on Google's 10+ years of experience running production workloads in containers.

-- Google Cloud Platform's load-balancing for Compute Engine instances
+- Google Cloud's load-balancing for Compute Engine instances

 - Node pools to designate subsets of nodes within a cluster for additional flexibility